DrSamm/data-manipulation-like-a-Profi-/README.md

 install.packages("https://cran.r-project.org/src/contrib/nycflights13_1.0.0.tar.gz", repos=NULL, method="libcurl")

 You should know that "flights" is a "tibble".
 Tibbles are data frames, but slightly tweaked to work better in the tidyverse.

+# Big Data or large data sets are not that expensive:
+#"No longer, you need to spend money on upgrading your machines, instead it’s time to upgrade your knowledge of dealing with such #situations"
+Apart from data.table, there are several other packages for parallel computing available.
+But, I don’t see any need to any other package for data manipulation, once you become proficient with data.table.